ChatKitty/chatkitty-api-docs/source/javascript/index.html.md

 to offline members.

 ## Channel types
-There are four types of channels;
+There are three types of channels;

 ### Public Channel
 Users can join public channels by themselves or via invites from an existing channel member.